- What Exactly is a Brain Tumor in Dogs?

 Can Brain Tumors Be Prevented?

 The origin of brain tumors has not been verified and therefore makes them very difficult to prevent.
+The good news is that treatment options are available.
 In most cases, there is nothing that a pet parent can do to prevent canine brain tumors.
 Some scientific research believes there is a link between environmental toxins and cancer.
 Therefore, keeping chemicals and toxins away from your pets can be helpful for their overall health.
-Also, feeding them a diet that is rich in vitamins and minerals is excellent for their health.
+Also, feeding them a diet that is rich in vitamins and minerals is excellent for their health and survival.
 Dogs that have high-quality food are generally healthier than those that do not.

 Are There Natural Options For Canine Brain Tumors?

 CBD is an extract from hemp and works on the endocannabinoid system in the body.
-The endocannabinoid system has a direct impact on the nervous system in the body.
+The endocannabinoid system has a direct impact on the nervous system.
 Though, CBD is being investigated all over the world for many uses.
 However at this time, as the manufacturer of CBD products, we are not allowed to discuss that subject publicly nor we are not allowed to imply that CBD can be used for any specific treatment.

 That said, keep in mind that studies are still relatively young.
 Much more must be done before we fully know exactly how CBD can help in these situations and more.
 Regardless, there has been anecdotal evidence shown to be highly useful in many ways for dogs healthy and struggling with cancer alike.